valerenegoh/UnitytoArduino/README.md

 To add new songs to the playlist:
 1. Run Part 1 of https://github.com/ValereneGoh/MiditoArduino to convert to midi to interpretable text format files.
 2. Add the text file to the folder under Assets > Scripts > txt.
 3. Open Unity and manually create a new CD player and holder for the new song via the Prefab folder.
-I can create a tutorial on YouTube on how to do it if necessary.